Hunt for the gunman who killed UnitedHealthcare's CEO heads into third day as new clues emerge

 Hunt for the gunman who killed UnitedHealthcare’s CEO heads into third day as new clues emerge

-NEW YORK (AP) — As the investigation into a masked gunman who stalked and killed the head of one of the largest U.S. health insurers moved into its third day Friday, possible leads emerged about his travel before the shooting and a message scrawled on ammunition found at the crime scene.
+NEW YORK (AP) — As the investigation into a masked gunman who stalked and killed the head of one of the largest U.S. health insurers moved into its third day Friday, possible leads emerged about his travel before the shooting.

-UnitedHealthcare CEO Brian Thompson was killed in a dawn ambush Wednesday as he walked from his midtown hotel to the company’s annual investor conference across the street, blocks from tourist draws such as Radio City Music Hall and Rockefeller Center.
+UnitedHealthcare CEO Brian Thompson was killed in a dawn ambush Wednesday as he walked from his midtown hotel to the company’s annual investor conference across the street, just blocks from Radio City Music Hall and Rockefeller Center.

-But days later, the gunman was still at large and the reason for the killing remained unknown, with New York City police saying evidence firmly points to it being a targeted attack.
+But days later, the gunman’s whereabouts and identity remained unknown as did the reason for the killing.
+New York City police say evidence firmly points to it being a targeted attack.

-The words “deny,” “defend” and “depose” were found emblazoned on the ammunition, echoing a phrase used by insurance industry critics, two law enforcement officials said Thursday, speaking to The Associated Press on the condition of anonymity because they were not authorized to publicly discuss details of the investigation.

-The messages mimic the phrase “delay, deny, defend,” which is commonly used by lawyers and insurance industry critics to describe tactics used to avoid paying claims.
-It refers to insurers delaying payment, denying a claim and then defending their actions.
-Health insurers like UnitedHealthcare have become frequent targets of criticism from doctors and patients for denying claims or complicating access to care.
+The words “deny,” “defend” and “depose” were scrawled on the ammunition, two law enforcement officials said Thursday, speaking to The Associated Press on the condition of anonymity because they were not authorized to publicly discuss details of the investigation.
+The messages mirror the phrase “delay, deny, defend,” which is commonly used by lawyers and critics about insurers that delay payments, deny claims and defend their actions.

-Police and federal agents have been collecting information from Greyhound in an attempt to identify the suspect and are working to determine whether he purchased the ticket to New York in late November, the official said.
+Police and federal agents have been collecting information from Greyhound to try to identify the suspect and are working to determine whether he purchased the ticket to New York in late November, the official said.

-Investigators were also trying to obtain additional information from a cellphone recovered from a pedestrian plaza through which the shooter fled.
+Investigators also were trying to obtain additional information from a cellphone recovered from a pedestrian plaza where the shooter fled.

-A tip that the shooter may have stayed at a hostel brought police Thursday morning to at least two such establishments on Manhattan’s Upper West Side, according to one of the law enforcement officials briefed on the investigation.
+A tip that the shooter may have stayed at a hostel brought police Thursday morning to at least two such establishments on Manhattan’s Upper West Side, according to one law enforcement official briefed on the investigation.
 The photos made public Thursday were taken in the lobby of the HI New York City hostel.

-“We are fully cooperating with the NYPD and, as this is an active investigation, can not comment at this time,” hostel spokesperson Danielle Brumfitt said in an emailed statement.
+“We are fully cooperating with the NYPD and, as this is an active investigation, can not comment at this time,” hostel spokesperson Danielle Brumfitt said in an email.

 Police released new photos Thursday of a person wanted for questioning in connection with Thompson’s killing.

-The images, showing an unmasked man smiling in the lobby of a Manhattan hostel, add to a collection of photos and video that have circulated since the shooting — including footage of the attack itself, as well as still frames of the suspected gunman stopping at a Starbucks beforehand.
+The images, showing an unmasked man smiling in the lobby of a Manhattan hostel, add to a collection of photos and video circulated since the shooting — including footage of the attack itself, as well as images of the suspected gunman stopping at a Starbucks beforehand.

 Investigators believe the suspect used a fake New Jersey identification card when he checked in at the hostel, said one of the officials who spoke with the AP.

-Employees who work at the hostel told investigators they remembered a man who almost always wore a mask when interacting with them or passing by the front desk.
-That person wore a jacket that looked like the one worn by the man pictured in surveillance images released after the shooting, the official said.
+Employees who work at the hostel told investigators they remembered a man who almost always wore a mask when interacting with them or walking by the front desk.
+The person wore a jacket that looked like the one worn by the man pictured in surveillance images, the official said.

-After the shooting, police said the gunman fled on a bicycle and was last seen riding into Central Park.
+After the shooting, police said the gunman fled on a bicycle and was last seen riding into Central Park, blocks from the shooting.

 Based on surveillance video and evidence from the scene, investigators believe the shooter had at least some firearms training and experience with guns and that the weapon was equipped with a silencer, one of the law enforcement officials told the AP.